-Different perspectives of crime are important for the explanation of why individuals engage in deviant behavior and only a few become monsters in our society.
+Different perspectives of crime are important to explain why individuals engage in deviant behavior and why only a few become monsters in our society.
 Explaining each theory and each perspective will help explain the different reasons for the occurrence of crime and the identification of factors that cause an individual to become a criminal.
 With the biological and classical theories, an understanding of an individual’s behavior will provide an insight into the mind and reasoning towards criminal behavior.

 The study of criminological theory is an opportunity to analyze crime through explanations for the creation of criminals and criminal behavior.
-Each theory explains a reason for crime, making logic of the causes for the criminal appeal.
+Each theory explains a reason for crime and applies logic to discover what makes crime appealing.

 Making sense of the dilemmas that impact social structure, behavior, and change make it easier to understand what needs to be done to prevent the behavior and actions of a criminal.
 Is crime caused by social or biological factors that encourage the dominance of the criminal behavior?

 Classical and biological theories of thought explain crime through two different considerations that are necessary for the rationalization of deviant behavior.
 Although different perspectives are reasoned, the classical and biological explanations of crime are important for criminological behavior to be understood.